From Abba-Eku Onyeka Abuja

-The Minister made this disclosure in a press release signed by Josephine Ademu on behalf of the Deputy Director Press, Oiujimi Oyetome.
+This latest development was contained in a release from the ministry signed Josephine Ademu on behalf of the Deputy Director Press.